Gifts From Beyond: When Lost Loved Ones Send Messages From the Afterlife

 Carole's life went into a tailspin after Jonathan's death.
 She tried to go back to work, but found that she couldn't concentrate.
 It didn't help matters that she would burst into tears without warning.
 Even though she had not been able to show her grief at the time of her husband's passing, it was now uncontrollable.

 Eventually, Carole decided to take a break from her job.
 She would use the time to come to terms with her loss.
 She was also thinking of selling the house which now held only memories of the past.
-This meant that she would have to sort through nearly twenty years of items that she and Jonathon had collected.
+This meant that she would have to sort through nearly 20 years of items that she and Jonathon had collected.
 Such an endeavor would prove to be a full-time job.

 It was sometime in the weeks following Jonathan's passing that Carole first spotted a large, black moth resting on the kitchen wall.
-The insect was a little larger than a fifty cent piece with a furry head and soft, velvety wings.
+The insect was a little larger than a 50 cent piece with a furry head and soft, velvety wings.
 She thought nothing of it at the time since it had been after sundown and bugs, attracted by the lights, regularly found their way into the house.

 Not one to kill anything unless she had to, Carole opened a cupboard to fetch a cup in which to collect the unwelcome guest.
 When she turned back around, the moth was gone.
 Again, this wasn't out of the ordinary.
 She figured that it had lit in another room.
 Carole knew that, eventually, she would capture the night visitor and set it free.